Guidelines and Policies

-For nonnative speakers, professional English editing services may help improve the presentation of the manuscript prior to journal submission and publication.
-Examples of such external professional services (not excluding others) are: American Journal Experts (www.journalexperts.com); Scribendi (www.scribendi.com); Nature Publishing Groups Language Editing (https://languageediting.nature.com/login); Enago (http://www.enago.com.br); Edanz (http://www.edanzediting.com/); Editage (http://www.editage.com.br/).
+For nonnative speakers, professional English editing services may help improve the presentation of the manuscript before journal submission and publication.
+Examples of such external professional services (not excluding others) are American Journal Experts (www.journalexperts.com); Scribendi (www.scribendi.com); Nature Publishing Groups Language Editing (https://languageediting.nature.com/login); Enago (http://www.enago.com.br); Edanz (http://www.edanzediting.com/); Editage (http://www.editage.com.br/).
 Authors are free to use the service that best suits their needs.

 Even when external services are used, the sole and final responsibility regarding the manuscript contents remains with the authors.

-- Manuscripts must begin with a front page containing: title of the article, full names and addresses (department, faculty, university, city and country) of all authors, full address and email of the corresponding author, and a running title (short title).
+- Manuscripts must begin with a front page containing: the title of the article, full names and addresses (department, faculty, university, city, and country) of all authors, full address, ORCID and email of the corresponding author.

 - Please use no more than three heading sublevels (unnumbered).
 Some examples of heading formats are: